squanchy-dev/squanchy-android/docs/setup.md

  * `fabricApiKey` is the API key to use for Fabric (and thus, Crashlytics).
 To obtain this, enable the app for Fabric from the
    [Fabric plugin](https://fabric.io/downloads/android-studio), let it change stuff, get the API key it generates, and put it into the properties file.
 Then revert whatever changes the Fabric wizard might have applied to the code

- * `twitterApiKey` and `twitterSecret` are used by the Twitter SDK.
-You can obtain them by enabling the Twitter Kit in Fabric; just click the corresponding button in the Fabric plugin UI in Android Studio, grab the keys from wherever it adds them, move them to the properties file, and revert whatever other changes the wizard might have done to the code
+ * `algoliaApiKey` is the API key to use for Algolia, the framework responsible for the search feature in the app.
+After creating a project in the
+    [Algolia website](https://www.algolia.com), you can find it in the "API keys" section of the dashboard

 ### Google Play Store keys
 There is also a `play-store-keys.json` file that you can generate from your Developer Account in the Play Store.
 In order to do so, please follow